 Showit makes it easy to redirect an old URL to a new one directly inside the platform.
 Here’s how to do it:

-Open your Showit dashboard and select the site you want to edit.
+- Log into your Showit dashboard and open the website you want to edit.

 - Go to “Site Settings.”